 Pray for Sisters and family members with dementia and their caregivers

-Sister Donna Brown ministers to veterans at the Grand Rapids Home for Veterans.
+Sister Donna Brown ministered to veterans at the Grand Rapids Home for Veterans for a number of years.

 Sister Donna responds to a catechumen as he talks of his eagerness to embrace the Catholic Faith.